lbrlabs/tacl/docs/README.md

 I've now managed my ACL without having to manually update the file, Tacl synced it to my Tailnet.
 I can of course also `DELETE` or `PUT` to an entry to update it.

 There are endpoints for almost all resources in Tailscale, so if you want to add a `tagOwner`, `autoApprover` or `grant` - you can do so!
+See [examples](examples.md) for more information!

 ## Authentication